<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 • Increase the vacuum power significantly by reading the manual about all the compartments to clean out, instead of throwing out the cleaner and thinking we needed a new one.

-• I saved the car seat manual and was happy for it, because just one year later our little guy needed to be converted to the next seat up…again.
+• I saved the car seat manual and was happy about it because just one year later our little guy needed to be converted to the next seat up…again.
 Not only that, but turned around to actually face us (which is where having the car manual to look up recommendations was helpful as well).

 Paper Organization Tip: While I’ve kept, and been able to locate, most of the product user information over the years thanks to my system, sometimes I haven’t been able to.
 In these cases, I’ve done a search online for the product + user manual and have been able to find some sort of information to answer the question.